-You can configure Genetec Mission Control™ workflows to automate system tasks, thereby freeing up the operator's time to monitor the floor.
-One use case is to configure workflows that automate incident resolution when the trigger is a false positive.
+You can use the Automation page to configure Genetec Mission Control™ an incident workflow that automates system tasks, thereby freeing up the operator's time to monitor the floor.
+One useful scenario for such automation is the system resolving an incident by default when the trigger is a false positive.

 Considerations for resolving incidents that are false-positives